BruthYU/MELO-V2/peft-egg/README.md

 Performance of PEFT-LoRA tuned [`bigscience/T0_3B`](https://huggingface.co/bigscience/T0_3B) on [`ought/raft/twitter_complaints`](https://huggingface.co/datasets/ought/raft/viewer/twitter_complaints) leaderboard.
 A point to note is that we didn't try to squeeze performance by playing around with input instruction templates, LoRA hyperparams and other training related hyperparams.
 Also, we didn't use the larger 13B [mt0-xxl](https://huggingface.co/bigscience/mt0-xxl) model.
 So, we are already seeing comparable performance to SoTA with parameter efficient tuning.
-Also, the final checkpoint size is just `19MB` in comparison to `11GB` size of the backbone [`bigscience/T0_3B`](https://huggingface.co/bigscience/T0_3B) model.
+Also, the final additional checkpoint size is just `19MB` in comparison to `11GB` size of the backbone [`bigscience/T0_3B`](https://huggingface.co/bigscience/T0_3B) model, but one still has to load the original full size model.

 |   Submission Name        | Accuracy |
 | --------- | ---- |